SamuelFoliSosu/Asset_Mgt_API/README.md

 ---

-## Key Features at end of Development
+## Key Features
 - RESTful CRUD endpoints for all models
 - Pagination (20 items per page) for list endpoints
 - Token-based authentication
 - Role-based permissions for sensitive actions
 - Filtering and searching for assets
 - Automated ownership and status history logging

 ---

 ## Authentication
-1. **User Registration**: `POST /api/users/register/`
+1. **User Registration**: `POST /api/register/`
-2. **Login**: `POST /api/users/login/` → Returns a token
+2. **Login**: `POST /api/login/` → Returns a token
-3. **Logout**: `POST /api/users/logout/`
+3. **Logout**: `POST /api/logout/`

 Include the token in the header for protected endpoints:
  - Authorization: Token <your_token_here>

 ---